Table of Contents:

 Students who receive less than a B- in an education course must retake the course.

 Why is there a minimum GPA requirement?

-All students completing teacher education programs must have a cumulative GPA of at least 2.75.
+Effective fall 2016, ALL candidates for teacher certification, graduate or undergraduate, must have a minimum cumulative GPA of 3.0.
 This is a New Jersey State Department of Education requirement.